Szybet/Yatchy/hardware/README.md

 So "Commercial use" for the yatchy is using it as a cash grab, without giving anything back, which is not allowed.

 If you plan to really mass produce them, then we should talk I ques.

+**So you want to create your own?
+There is a doc for that: [Creating your own](https://github.com/Szybet/Yatchy/blob/main/hardware/creating-your-own.md)**

 ## The ability to enforce the license
 First some explanation: